EliMahMD/roi2bb/README.md

 ### Directory Structure:

-`roi2bb` expects the JSON folder paths to exclusively contain ROIs corresponding to a single image; Each ROI must be named after a predefined class label (e.g. left_atrium, trachea, etc.).
+The image file name and structure do not matter, but the JSON folder must exclusively contain ROIs corresponding to a single image; Each ROI must be named after a predefined class label (e.g. left_atrium, trachea, etc.).
 In case of multiple ROIs for one class, a number must be added to the name.
 The numbering order and range do not matter.
+Here is a desired structure, but you can use any structure by `roi2bb`'s Python API (see [Example usage](#usage)), as long as the JSON files of different patients are not mixed.

 ```
 project_directory/